ThatLukeDev/macro-recorder/README.md

 *Configuration is accessed through the cog icon on the main window.*
 - Playback speed can be changed with the `Speed` box.
 - Mouse boundries can be changed with the `Mouse offset` boxes.

 ---

+For inquiries on why the program is flagged as a virus by Windows, the [virustotal](https://www.virustotal.com/gui/file/5bf71436a50bee20ab678081421a8667233c05c294acdf4f42ad16ef807f4a58) scan is available, showing safe, and you can [whitelist](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) the program:

+`Windows Defender` > `Protection History` > `Threat Blocked` > `Actions` > `Allow`

+---